sharonmertens/project-1/README.md

 - Inside our event handler for our next class, let's write an if/else statement so that if we go above the amount of images we have, it'll reset the currentImgIndex back to the first one
 - And then we want the next image to show so add $('.carousel-images').children().eq(currentImgIndex).show();
 - Follow same instructions for 'previous' button, except we want to decrement not increment.

+## Responsive Design for Mobile
+- .characters we want to make sure it is display: flex / flex-direction: column

+## Responsive Design for DESKTOP
+- media query for a min-width of 1000px
+- inside that we want to flex
+- .characters add display: flex / flex-direction: row / flex-wrap: wrap with a width of 80%